karttur/setup-ide/_posts/2017/2017-12-28-install-eclipse.md

 [Eclipse](http://www.eclipse.org) is "an open extensible IDE for anything and nothing in particular", where IDE stands for Integrated Development Environment.
 I use Eclipse for writing my Python scripts, and running my Geo Imagine processing.

+### Java Development Kit (JDK)

+Dependent on your operating system and the version of <span class='app'>Eclipse</span>, you might have to install a Java Development Kit (JDK).
+You can go ahead and skip installing JDK at this point, but if your installation of <span class='app'>Eclipse</span> stops with a message like _To use Java command-line tools you need to install a JDK_, then you have to [Install Java Development Kit (JDK)](../install-JDK).

+#### Eclipse and JDK compatibility

+Some combinations of different versions of Eclipse and JDK are not compatible.
+Eclipse version 4.9 (2018-09) has issues with JDK version 10 and 11: there is a constant error reporting "An internal error occurred during: "Polling news feeds".
+In the beginning you might think it is ok to click it away, but it gets very annoying after a while.
+I have searched for a solution to this problem, but it seems it can not be bypassed without loosing other capabilities.

 ### Download and Install Eclipse

 You can either download the default package of Eclipse via the [official homepage](http://www.eclipse.org), or choose a custom Eclipse version from the [package download page](http://www.eclipse.org/downloads/eclipse-packages/).
 You will get the option to **Try the Eclipse Installer YYYY‑MM R**, which links to a smaller download package (diskimage for mac osx).
 If you choose this option you will get to an Eclipse Installer app with all packages options.
 You can also download a [legacy version](https://www.eclipse.org/downloads/packages/release/), in which case you will again get the same options for selecting different Eclipse packages.